Rasta Thomas: Career

-Upon returning to the US, he began his commercial career in Los Angeles, hiring an agent, dancing in a GAP commercial, and performing a solo in the Debbie-Allen choreographed 1999 Academy Awards.
-Thomas conceived and directed In Homage: A Tribute to Families With AIDS, a benefit for Self-Help Community Services and its Family Home Care program.
-After a conversation with his mentor, Arthur Mitchell, he decided to "get back on an artist's path."
+Thomas moved to Los Angeles to pursue commercial work, which included a GAP ad and a performance in the 1999 Academy Awards choreographed by Debbie Allen.
+Thomas also conceived and directed Homage: A Tribute to Families With AIDS, a benefit performance for Self-Help Community Services and its Family Home Care program.

 I'll contact the artistic director and try to sell myself to them for a particular role.
 Some dance companies resist because it affects morale with their established dancers ...
 I'm aware that it is important not to upset the balance of an existing company and not to give the impression that I am irresponsible or a drifter.